FAQ

 What are the benefits of the Caribbean guilder?

-One of the benefits of the new Caribbean guilder is that banknotes and coins – given their sophisticated design and modern, high-quality security features – will be secure against counterfeiting, which limits the likelihood of experiencing fraud or loss when using cash.
+One of the benefits of the new Caribbean guilder is that banknotes and coins – given their sophisticated design and modern, high-quality security features – are secure against counterfeiting, which limits the likelihood of experiencing fraud or loss when using cash.

-The coins will be minted and delivered by the Royal Canadian Mint while the banknotes will be printed and delivered by Crane Currency.
+The coins are minted and delivered by the Royal Canadian Mint while the banknotes are printed and delivered by Crane Currency.

 Who holds the copyright to the designs of the coins and banknotes?